 Granular collapse experiments are not rare in the literature.
-Since the pioneering studies on dry granular collapses,29-31 recent articles have dealt with humid granular collapse, from wet to fully saturated situations.32-35 These articles focused on the runout distance; the shape roughness of the deposit is only barely mentioned.
-It is therefore difficult to compare this work with the present analysis, but we report here some interesting information in the light of our results.
+Since the pioneer studies on dry granular collapses^{29-31}, recent articles deal with humid granular collapse, from wet to fully saturated situations^{32-35}.
+These articles focused on the runout distance; the shape roughness of the deposit is only barely mentioned.
+This is therefore difficult to compare this work with the present analysis, but we report here some interesting information in the light of our results.

-Langlois et al. investigated numerically the collapse of brittle material, where, contrary to our cohesive grains, bonds between grains are irreversibly broken during the collapse.
+Langlois et al. 33 investigated numerically the collapse of brittle material, where, contrary to our cohesive grains, bonds between grains are irreversibly broken during the collapse.
 As expected, the surface of the deposit is still qualitatively rougher as the Bond number increases.
-By attributing a color to each particle according to their vertical position, they show that (i) stratigraphy is not preserved, and that (ii) the deposit features blocks, sometimes of size comparable to the columns' height, lying on fine-grain materials; superficial blocks are indeed subject to less stress and therefore remain roughly intact.
+By attributing a color to each particle according to their vertical position, they show that (i) the statigraphy is not preserved, and that (ii) the deposit features blocks, sometimes of size comparable to the columns's height, laying on fine-grains material; superficial blocks are indeed subject to less stress and therefore remain roughly intact.
 This suggests a link between the surface roughness and the dynamics in the bulk of the material, which could be investigated further.

-In a different way, Bougouin et al. performed granularcollapse experiments of a fully saturated material, changing the initial column's height and the bead size.
-When the column flows, the deposit features either a block-avalanche profile or a continuous avalanche one, depending on the contribution of the capillary effects; this might introduce a nonlinear variation of the lengths $\ell_y$ and $\ell_x$ with the capillary length.
-Finally, experiments in the pendular regime reveal the influence of the grain shape and grain size distribution on the flow.
+In a different way, Bougouin et al.35 performed granularcollapse experiments of a fully saturated material, changing the initial column's height and the bead size.
+When the column flows, the deposit features either a block-avalanche profile or a continuous avalanche one, depending on the contribution of the capillary effects; this might introduce a nonlinear variation of the lengths l_y and l_x with the capillary length.
+Finally, experiments in the pendular regime ^{32,34} reveal the influence of the grain shape and grain size distribution on the flow.
 Although pictures also suggest a rough surface of the final deposit, these experiments reveal the existence of two distinctive angles, top and toe angles, in the final shape of the deposit.
 Note that in most experiments with humid granular materials, liquid bonds migrate, and lubrication effects can occur, which is not the case in our simulations.

-Overall, only one series of cohesive granular collapse, made with the cohesion-controlled granular material described in the introduction, is directly comparable to our numerical simulations.
-This experiment, performed by Gans, was initially done to investigate the influence of cohesion on the runout length of the deposit.
-The material used is coated beads in which the cohesion is controlled and reproducible through the concentration of boric acid during the preparation.
+Overall, only one series of cohesive granular collapse, made with the cohesion-controlled granular material described in the introduction8, is directly comparable to our numerical simulations.
+This experiment, performed by Gans36, was initially done to investigate the influence of cohesion on the runout length of the deposit.
+The material used is coated beads whom the cohesion is controlled and reproducible through the concentration of boric acid during the preparation.
 In this case, the concentration leads to a thickness of coating of 2.8 mm, resulting in a Bond number of about 8.
-The beads have a diameter of $d = 800 \pm 60 \,\mu\text{m}$ , and a friction coefficient of $\mu_s = 0.4$ .
+The beads have a diameter of $d = 800 \pm 60 \,\mu$ m, and a friction coefficient of $\mu_s = 0.4$.

 The material is initially set in a column of radius 6.6 cm, and of height 12 cm, providing an aspect ratio of 2.
 After the gate is removed, the column then flows under its weight, just as in our simulations.
-Repeating this experiment five times provides 5 experimental profiles for the final deposit.
+Repeating this experiment five times provide 5 experimental profiles for the final deposit.
 From these five profiles, we then measure the averaged profile that we subtract to all final deposits.
-We can thus apply the same procedure to measure $\ell_x$ and $\ell_y$ .
+We can thus apply the same procedure to measure l_x and l_y .